 If you’re a dad I’m sure you’ve watched your kid walk along a rock wall or some other ledge, balancing as they go.

-You’ve pictured your kid falling from that wall 400x so when it happens, boom you seem like you’ve got some premonition and were able to get there as soon as it happened.
+You’ve pictured your kid falling from that wall 400x so when it happens, boom you seem like you had some sort premonition and were able to get there as soon as it happened.

 Implement this same ‘Dad Reflex’ on a much more broad and serious scale.